UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Spiking Doors** Doors will open freely for monsters unless wedged shut with iron spikes.
 When wedged shut, monsters must attempt to burst the door open as above, possibly giving the party time to hear them coming.
 Doors can also be wedged open with spikes, to ensure the party a clear path of escape.

 **Holding Doors** Sometimes (especially during a chase) the party will try to hold a door against pursing monsters.
-When doing so, each side trying to force the door rolls a d6.
-Player characters gain +1 for each character holding the door.
-Note that a maximum of three (3) human-sized beings may attempt to hold a door at one time.
-Monsters gain +1 per HD, max +7.
-The higher roll wins, with the side holding the door winning ties.
+The side trying to force a held door must try to burst it open as normal (5+ on a d6).

 ## Traps
-**Room Traps** are activated on a roll of 5+ on a d6.
+**Room Traps** are activated on a roll of 1 or 2 on a d6.
 They can be detected by spending a turn searching the area.
 Thieves can attempt to disarm traps; but be careful, as a failure will trigger the trap.
 If the character doesn't want to risk this, find a clever way to bypass the trap.

+**Treasure Traps** such as locks with poison needles, or a weighted plate underneath a statuette, can only be detected by a thief spending a turn searching the treasure.
+Thieves can attempt to disarm them, but failure will trigger the trap.

 ## Wandering Monsters
 Every turn of exploration, or every time the party rests or makes excessive noise, roll a d6 on the event table below.
 Choose the result from the appropriate column depending on whether all, some, or none of the characters in the party have light.